rhargreaves/mega-drive-midi-interface/README.md

 ## Algorithm Operator Arrangement (CC 14)

-Output operators (or "slots") are coloured blue.
+Output operators are coloured blue.
+Operator 1 can also feedback into itself (see CC 15).

 _Note: Documentation on the YM2612 frequently muddles the second and third operators of algorithms 0 to 4 and 6._